Where Some Ideas Are Stranger Than Others...

 - lesbians show women that they have options and power that comes from within themselves

-Since Frye does not speak on the point I have made about where women are expected to derive meaning and identity from in a patriarchal society directly, I cannot claim that she would add the 'free woman' definition as a feature.
+Since Frye does not speak on the point I have made about where women are expected to derive meaning and justification for their existence from in a patriarchal society directly, I cannot claim that she would add the 'free woman' definition as a feature.
 It is probably not impossible to be a lesbian in these terms and not be a free woman, but it seems to me that it would be profoundly difficult to remain in that state for long.
-In addition, this definition again does not refer to whether or not women are engaged in orgasmic behaviour together, which again is something I agree with.
+In addition, this definition does not refer to whether or not women are engaged in orgasmic behaviour together, which again is something I agree with.
 I think it would be wrong to deny a woman her lesbianness whenever she happens to be celibate.
-This does not mean a woman who engages orgasmically primarily with men would match this definition, because that would not be the polar opposite of misogyny, which is not misandry but philogyny.
+This does not mean a woman who engages orgasmically primarily with men would match this definition, because that would not be the polar opposite of misogyny, which is not misandry but philogyny, as Frye points out.
 Men simply aren't part of the definition; lesbians don't put their energy into them.

 Now we can be more specific about what lesbian culture is without rendering the definition a straitjacket or excessively inclusive.
 I would define lesbian culture as customs, art, social institutions, and inventions of women who are lesbians in the terms laid out in the previous paragraph.
 Furthermore, these cultural forms are developed as constructive alternatives and resistance strategies to patriarchy and its complex of interrelated oppressions.

 It was at a point similar to this in a discussion with several other lesbians that things went off the rails.
-One of the other participants became furious when I refused to separate my identity into lesbian and Métis parts while rejecting the other to be a 'true lesbian.'
+One of the other participants became furious when I refused to separate myself into lesbian and Métis parts while rejecting the Métis part to be a 'true lesbian.'
 My antagonist felt this refusal to be 'exclusively lesbian' in her terms meant I refused to support lesbian independence and freedom and that I was a coward.
-It took me a long time to tease apart the personal attack, itself a reflection of the 'for us or against us' rhetoric that was destroying civil discussions in the wake of the destruction of the World Trade Centre in New York, from an interesting question.
+It took me a long time to tease apart the personal attack, itself a reflection of the 'for us or against us' rhetoric that was destroying civil discussions in the wake of the destruction of the world trade centre in new york, from an interesting question.
 Must lesbian identity and culture be exclusive of others?

 Personally, my experience of myself is that I am lesbian, Métis, a writer, a scholar, a woman, all of the time.
-These few examples of the many facets to my personal identity are always real and present, integrated and whole.
+These few examples of the many facets to my personal self are always real and present, integrated and whole.
 They are not always totally visible to other people at all times, simply because none of us has the capacity to take in the whole of any other person in a glance.
+Or even in a lifetime.
 Events or activities may forefront specific facets.
-Culture and identity are so tightly entwined that this is also a good description of my culture, the culture that I personally experience from day to day.
+Culture and our selves as actors in and makers of culture are so tightly entwined that this is also a good description of my culture, the culture that I personally experience and enact from day to day.
 I think this points the way to a better understanding of what goes on when we take part in and help build any of the cultures we are part of.

 There is another question that I can think of, in considering some of the nitty-gritties of lesbian naming and defining here.
 That question centres on the arguments of those who would declare this whole essay and its predecessor an exercise in pointless 'cultural feminism.'
 For a time, 'cultural feminism' was the favoured club for beating Radical Feminists with, until it was superseded by sloppy and dishonest uses of 'essentialism.'
 As I understand it, 'cultural feminism' includes just what I have been doing here, as well as items such as texts revised in light of Feminist criticism, Feminist plays, and the resurrection of Goddess-oriented spirituality in western cultures.

 But what of essentialism, you may be wondering.
 Isn't there something essentialist about a lesbian culture, or the definition of a lesbian given above?
 Of course, if you were wondering that, you probably have already anticipated my answer, which is no. I have not argued anywhere that there is an immutable core 'essence' or 'feature' that a lesbian is born with that makes them a lesbian, nor that there would have to be people with such an essence who must be the participants in lesbian culture or else.
-My key points are based on experience and the viewpoints taken by women who are lesbians, and what I would expect a lesbian culture to do.
+If there were such an essence, anyone, male or female, could be born with it or become endowed with it in some other way, and that is nonsense.
+My key points are based on experience and the viewpoints taken by women who are lesbians, homosexual women, and what I would expect a lesbian culture to do.
+If you are still feeling a confused but persistent desire to declare that calling a woman whose sexual desires are inspired by other women, that is adult human females, is an appeal to essentialism, try out this idea.
+"If a man says he is heterosexual, that's essentialist."
+If you find it impossible to say or think this and take it seriously, please pause and consider why that criticism somehow doesn't apply to heterosexual men.

 The uses and abuses of terms like 'essentialism' and 'cultural feminism' are excellent examples of the power of naming.
 The fact that such rhetorical clubs have been created and are still popular is a sure sign that the power of lesbian naming and defining is great indeed.
-Otherwise, there would be no need to take such pains to try to stop it.
+Otherwise, there would be no need to take such pains to try to stop it, or as is currently happening, no need to try so hard to appropriate the name lesbian from homosexual women, as a small segment of men claiming to transwomen are attempting to do right now.

 PostScript: I have just finished reading Marilyn Frye's second book, Willful Virgin: Essays In Feminism 1976-1992, several weeks after completing this essay.
 Her term for a free woman as defined above in her essay "Willful Virgin or Do You Have To Be A Lesbian To Be A Feminist?" is in fact "virgin."
 I like her restoration of the true meaning of this old word very much.